ThimbleFire/Godot2D_Platformer/README.md

 ## TODO:
 * [ ] Change collision mask on `Door` so that it only collides with `Player`
 * [ ] Add scene change
+  * Doors each have a value that corrospond with their exit on the specified level.
+Say door 3 in Level_1 leads to door 3 in Level_2.
+This helps us know where to place the player in the game world being loaded.
   * [ ] Add scene change transition
 * [ ]  Add a jump effect
 * [ ]  Add a grapple effect